alawalke2606/osticket-prereqs/README.md

 <img width="1915" height="920" alt="image" src="https://github.com/user-attachments/assets/a6d07d39-ae4c-4b60-a512-f7cee0771fdf" />
 </p>
 <p>
 Created Windows 10 VM in Azure that will be the client machine for the osTicket system.
+For detailed tutorial on VM creation see https://github.com/alawalke2606/create-vms/blob/main/README.md
 </p>
 <br />